Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 1. open backend via "backend" top right
 1. change username and password and add (optional) users

+## I used the last release?
+What now?

+Do a backup and check upgrad.md.
+Things can go wrong.
+If you have any trouble -> contact me!

 ## Used third party modules
 https://github.com/schmich/instascan thx a lot, nice work done dude